Saif3n/stockapp/README.md

-# A personal website used to display and track the stock price of F1 sponsors (still in-development)
+# Tracking the stock price of F1 sponsors in a react web app.

 This website is a personal project used to display the stock price of F1 Sponsors.